-When SSA beneficiaries receive payments beyond their entitled amount, a benefit overpayment exists.
-When SSA detects an overpayment, SSA records an accounts receivable with the public to reflect the amount due SSA from the beneficiary.
-Because of the nature of the benefit-payment programs, SSA has extensive operations geographically dispersed throughout the United States.
-Overpayment detection, calculation, and documentation can take place in various places, including approximately 1,200 field offices, 8 Processing Centers, or various function areas within the SSA central office.
+A benefit overpayment exists when beneficiaries receive payments beyond their entitled amount.
+When SSA detects a benefit overpayment, it records an accounts receivable with the public to reflect the amount due SSA from the beneficiary.
+Because of the nature of the benefit payment programs, SSA has extensive operations geographically dispersed nationwide.
+Overpayment detection, calculation, and documentation occur in various places throughout SSA, including approximately 1,200 field offices, 8 processing centers, and various functional areas within SSA's central office.
 Therefore, SSA has specific policies, procedures, and internal controls in place to consistently detect, calculate, and document overpayments and the related accounts receivable balances.
-Since this process can be complex for some cases and relies on manual input, SSA's adherence to its internal controls is critical to accurately recording, documenting, and tracking overpayment balances.
+Since the benefit overpayment process can be complex for some cases and relies on manual input, SSA's adherence to its internal controls is critical to accurately recording, documenting, and tracking overpayment balances.
 Management also relies on its IT infrastructure, interfaces, and controls to record and prevent erroneous payments.

-Reconciliation of Accounts Receivable Ledgers
+Reconciliation of the Supplemental Security Income Accounts Receivable Ledger

-Office of Management and Budget (OMB) Circular A-123, Appendix D, Compliance with Federal Financial Management Improvement Act, requires application of the U.S. Government Standard General Ledger at the transaction level.
-For both its OASDI and SSI programs, SSA tracks individual debtor overpayment transactions and accounts receivable balances in subsidiary ledger systems and adjusts the general ledger according to the balances reported from the subsidiary ledgers.
-SSA implemented a new OASDI accounts receivable reconciliation process in Fiscal Year 2019 that has operated effectively in reconciling its OASDI accounts receivable subsidiary ledger activity to the general ledger.
-However, consistent with prior years, our testing revealed that the detail level beneficiary information in the SSI accounts receivable subsidiary ledger did not agree with the summary-level reports from the SSI subsidiary ledger.
+OMB Circular A-123, Appendix D, Compliance with Federal Financial Management Improvement Act (OMB Circular A-123), requires that the United States Government Standard General Ledger be applied at the transaction level.
+For its OASDI and SSI programs, SSA tracks individual debtor overpayment transactions and accounts receivable balances in subsidiary ledger systems and adjusts the general ledger according to the balances reported from the subsidiary ledgers.
+As in prior years, our current-year testing revealed the detail-level beneficiary information in the SSI accounts receivable subsidiary ledger did not agree with the summary-level reports from the SSI subsidiary ledger.

-SSA relies on these summary level reports to update the general ledger; therefore, the SSI accounts receivable program balances reported in the general ledger and subsequently the financial statements, differ from the supporting detail-level beneficiary data in the SSI subsidiary ledger system, which could lead to misstatements of the accounts receivable with the public line item.
+SSA relies on these summary-level reports to update the general ledger; therefore, the SSI accounts receivable program balances reported in the general ledger and subsequently the financial statements, differ from the supporting detail-level beneficiary data in the SSI subsidiary ledger system.

-System limitations prevent SSA from reconciling the SSI differences between the detail and summary-level information within the subsidiary ledger.

-However, the unreconciled differences are immaterial to the financial statements and the accounts receivable with the public line items.
+System limitations prevent SSA from reconciling the SSI differences between the detail and summary-level information in the subsidiary ledger.
+This could lead to misstatements of the financial statements; however, the unreconciled differences are immaterial to the financial statements and the accounts receivable with the public line items.

-Deficiencies in Overpayment Documentation and Calculations
+Deficiencies in Benefit Overpayment Documentation and Calculations

-We noted that prior audits identified significant deficiencies in internal controls related to SSA adhering to Program Operations Manual System criteria regarding maintaining sufficient evidence to support overpayments balances or sufficient evidence to support approval of waived overpayments.
-Program Operations Manual System provides important policies, procedures, and internal controls over processing and documenting overpayments.
-Based on evidence obtained during our business process walkthroughs, we determined in Fiscal Year 2018 that SSA had developed updated training for field and regional office personnel on obtaining and maintaining documentation necessary to support claims for overpayments and approval of waived overpayments.
+We noted that prior audits identified significant deficiencies in internal controls related to SSA adhering to Program Operations Manual System criteria regarding maintaining sufficient evidence to support benefit overpayment balances or sufficient evidence to support approval of waived overpayments.
+The Program Operations Manual System provides important policies, procedures, and internal controls over processing and documenting overpayments.
+Based on evidence obtained during our business process walkthroughs, we determined, in Fiscal Year 2018, SSA had developed updated training for field and regional office personnel on obtaining and maintaining documentation necessary to support claims for overpayments and approval of waived overpayments.
+However, our inquiries of management since these enhancements, including inquires made during the current year, revealed that improvements in the operating effectiveness of this internal control process were not expected.

-However, based on inquiry with management, the timing of training deployment and time needed for the training to effectuate through the internal control environment, prevented improvements to be yielded in Fiscal Year 2019.
-Additionally, our internal control testing of overpayments waived in the current fiscal year continued to demonstrate insufficient documentation of waiver approvals as well as insufficient documentation of initial overpayment records.
-Therefore, we did not test a separate sample of new overpayments identified in Fiscal Year 2019 for internal control effectiveness.
-Insufficiently following established policy and lack of documentation to support overpayments can lead to difficulties in calculating and substantiating outstanding accounts receivable balances and potential misstatements to accounts receivable with the public balance presented on the financial statements.
+Professional standards dictate that, when an auditor deems a control to have been ineffective in the prior year, and management indicates there has been no improvement, the auditor need not test it in the current year.
+Therefore, we did not test a separate sample of new overpayments or waived overpayments identified in Fiscal Year 2021 for internal control effectiveness.
+In prior years, our testing disclosed that SSA did not follow established policy or maintain proper documentation to support overpayments and waivers.
+This can lead to difficulties in calculating and substantiating outstanding accounts receivable balances and potential misstatements to accounts receivable with the public balance presented on the financial statements.